School Uniforms in Tasmanian Government Schools

 - provide students with unisex options in addition to any male and female specific items.

 It appears that the newly updated Tasmanian Education Act 2016, now includes a section on dress code.
-However, this act does not come into effect until 2020, and the section only states that:
+The Act came into effect in 2020, and the section states:

 103. Dress code

 1) The principal of a school may develop a dress code for the students at the school.